keanemind/personal-website/content/post/mocking-constructors-with-jest.md

 });
 ```

-And that would suffice to pass the earlier `”get mocked instance”` test.
+And that would suffice to pass the earlier `"get mocked instance"` test.